 They are sharp, durable, and come in several different handle designs that not only look great but are also comfortable and safe.
 Even if you’re picky about the design and how it feels in your hand, Wusthof has enough options to satisfy your needs.

-The thing I like the most about Wusthof knives is the fact that they offer six different forged knives.
+The thing I like the most about Wusthof knives is the fact that they offer several different forged knives.
 When you pick up a forged knife in one hand and a stamped knife in the other, you can feel the difference.

-The forged knife is heavier, more balanced, and feels (and is) more durable.
+Wusthof’s forged knives are heavier, more balanced, and feel more durable than Cutco’s stamped knives.
 Although Cutco knives are also quite durable, they can’t match the sturdy feeling you get with Wusthof.

 To give Wusthof or Cutco knives a try for yourself, you can check them out on Amazon at the links below.